YetAnotherFurryMan/ProjectTaurus/docs/trsap.md

  - The value of argument can be passed after ':' or '=' characters, also in the short form we are not obligated to use any separator because the short form is always one character.
  - The second value (m_Value2) may be specified after the first value seperated by ':' or '='.

-### WARNING: Values cannot be passed in separated arguments yet.

 ## C header:

  1. enum trsap_ArgType provides information about accepting values by argument in argument description.